 - Admiring the beautiful solid yellow copper pipe organ at the Dutch Reformed Church,

-- Sampling some good ol’ fashioned ‘karringmelk beskuit’ (buttermilk rusks) at one of the farm stalls, and
+- Sampling some good old fashioned ‘karringmelk beskuit’ (buttermilk rusks) at one of the farm stalls,

-Cullinan is only a 20 minute drive from South Africa’s capital city, Pretoria.
-Which makes this small town an easy getaway for Gautengers and tourists alike.
-The town is home to one of the biggest diamond mines in South Africa, and most noteworthy, it is here where the Cullinan Diamond (the biggest diamond in the world) was discovered.
+Cullinan is only a 20–minute drive from South Africa’s capital city, Pretoria – making it ideal for a quick day trip.
+It’s home to one of the biggest diamond mines in South Africa, and most noteworthy, it is here where the Cullinan Diamond (the biggest diamond in the world) was discovered.